wordofwarning/wordofwarning.org/current/2015-emergency/afternoon/index.md

 **Adam Lowe** | ***Encounters with Ecstasies***
 Presenting selections from his solo show *Ecstasies*, Adam Lowe as Beyonce Holes will lead you through a descent into the glittery history of Manchester's gay clubs.
 From intimate moments in a toilet cubicle to revelry on the dancefloor, club kid Beyonce reaches for the strobe-light stars across the ceiling and whispers profane incantations to the Lord of the Dance.

-Directed by Gerry Potter, with music by Nikki Franklin + animation by Charlie Taylor.
+Directed by Gerry Potter, music by Nikki Franklin, animation by Charlie Taylor.
 [Facebook](http://www.facebook.com/adambeyoncelowe) | [@adambeyoncelowe](http://twitter.com/adambeyoncelowe)

 **Adam York Gregory + Gillian Jane Lees** | ***Time/Distance***